hiqsol-attic/hiam/README.md

 - Social login: Facebook, Google, VK, LinkedIn, GitHub, Live, Yandex
 - Full activity logging with searching and reporting

-For the moment it is in earyly stage of development.
+For the moment it is in early stage of development.

 Based on: